 Readers can find more room-renovation inspiration in “5 Affordable Ways to Improve the Look of Your Hotel Rooms,” more ways to create a memorable guest experience in “5 Hotel Trends That Are Transforming the Guest Experience,” and more hotel marketing insights in general here on our blog.

-Looking for more ways to bring guests to your hotel to enjoy your newly updated room amenities?
+Looking for more ways to bring more guests to your hotel to enjoy your newly updated room amenities?
 We can help!
-Click the following link to find out about trivago’s technology for hotel marketing:
+Click the following link to find out about the premium marketing features in trivago Hotel Manager PRO:

 As always, we’re happy to hear from you in the comments section below.
 Feel free to leave questions, concerns, and article requests.

 You might also like: